frePPLe/frepple/doc/developer-guide/planning-engine/extension-modules.rst

 * Compile your code as a loadable module.

   The command line options and arguments vary for each compiler and platform.
-  For gcc I use the options “-module -shrext .so -avoid-version”, adding also “-no-undefined” when running under Cygwin.
+  For gcc I use the options '-module -shrext .so -avoid-version', adding also '-no-undefined' when running under Cygwin.

   To keep things simple and transparent please use the .so extension for your modules and place them in the $FREPPLE_HOME directory.

-* Update the init.xml or init.py file to load your module with the “frepple.loadmodule” Python function.
+* Update the init.xml or init.py file to load your module with the 'frepple.loadmodule' Python function.
 Keyword arguments to this function are passed to the initialize() function when the module is loaded.

 * Update the file frepple.xsd by defining the XML constructs enabled by